WDI-SEA/notes/05-node-express/express-intro/05crud-rest.md

 });
 ```

-`JSON.stringify` does the opposite of `JSON.parse`; it converts javascript data into json data.
+`JSON.stringify` does the opposite of `JSON.parse` - it converts javascript data into json data.

-####Additional: Show / Read (GET) with a Form
+### Show / Read (GET) with a Form

-There may be instances where you need to GET dinosaurs, but you don't want them all.
+There may be instances where you need to `GET` dinosaurs, but you don't want them all.
 A good example is filtering dinosaurs with a specific name via a search bar.

 In these cases, you don't want to use a POST action, because POST is reserved for creating new resources.
-Instead, we can create another form with a GET method, and read the data via a **querystring**.
+Instead, we can create another form with a `GET` method, and read the data via a **querystring**.
+This is an appropriate use of the `GET` form method because the user input is not sensitive.

-**dinosaurs index page**
+Add a form to `dinosaurs/index.ejs`

 ```html
 <form method="GET" action="/dinosaurs">